kyleshevlin/shevyjs/README.md

 ### baseFontScale

-This is an array of max length 6 (any values beyond the 6th will be trimmed) that is used to generate the `h1` through `h6` styles.
+This is an array, of max length 6 (any values beyond the 6th will be trimmed), that is used to generate the `h1` through `h6` styles.
 Each value should be a number, that will be multiplied by the `baseFontSize` to generate the font size for that heading.

-Font Scale Presets are available based [ModularScale.com](http://www.modularscale.com/).
-If `baseFontScale` is a string it will be used to match by key to the following presets:
+Font scale presets are available based on [ModularScale.com](http://www.modularscale.com/).
+If `baseFontScale` is a string, it will attempt to match one of the following presets by key. **If a match does not exist, an error will be thrown.** The presets are:

 ```javascript
 {